winitzki/sofp/README.md

 ["Parametricity properties of purely functional code"](https://youtu.be/vTWLtBTEmAY)

-[Functional programming tutorials playlist](https://www.youtube.com/playlist?list=PLcoadSpY7rHXJWbUkjQ3P9MXBbXxLP8kV) Audio recordings with slides, for an earlier version of the material in this book.
+[Functional programming tutorials playlist](https://www.youtube.com/playlist?list=PLcoadSpY7rHXJWbUkjQ3P9MXBbXxLP8kV) Audio recordings with slides, showing an earlier version of the material in this book.
 Many notations and explanations have been revised and improved when writing up the book.

 # Source code